-The major shareholder of Globlex Holding Management Public Company Limited (the "Company") is Kuhapremkit family.
-The Company was registered its establishment on May 9, 2003, with an initial registered capital of 350 million Baht and was listed on the Stock Exchange of Thailand in October, 2004.
-Globlex Securities Company Limited in which the Company holds 99.99% of shares is the core company to list the Company on the Stock Exchange as at December 31, 2020.
-The Company has the registered capital of 1,460 million Baht and the paid-up capital of 1,089 million Baht.
-The Company operates its main business of gold bars trading and investment.
+The major shareholder of Globlex Holding Management Public Company Limited (the "Company") is Koohapremkit family.
+The Company was registered its establishment on May 9, 2003, with an initial registered capital of 350 million Baht and was listed on the Stock Exchange of Thailand in October 2004.
+Globlex Securities Company Limited in which the Company holds 99.99% of shares is the core company to list the Company on the Stock Exchange.
+As at December 31, 2022, the Company has the registered capital of 1,460 million Baht and the paid-up capital of 1,089 million Baht.
+The Company operates its main business of serve as an investment holding company for other firms.

 The gold bar trading business was initially operated in 2009.
 The Company joined the Gold Traders Association and the Thai Gem & Jewelry Traders Association to expand its business to cover investment and savings tools, which previously operated only the investment business.
-The gold bar trading business is currently the main business with the largest proportion of revenue.
+(Discontinued operations in December 2021)